apache/incubator-airflow/docs/apache-airflow/concepts/deferring.rst

 A Trigger is written as a class that inherits from ``BaseTrigger``, and implements three methods:

 * ``__init__``, to receive arguments from Operators instantiating it
-* ``run``, an asynchronous method that runs its logic and uses ``yield`` to send one or more of ``TriggerEvent``
+* ``run``, an asynchronous method that runs its logic and yields one or more ``TriggerEvent`` instances as an asynchronous generator
-* ``serialize``, which returns the information needed to re-construct this trigger, as a tuple of the classpath, and keyword arguments to pass to ``__init__``.
+* ``serialize``, which returns the information needed to re-construct this trigger, as a tuple of the classpath, and keyword arguments to pass to ``__init__``

 There's also some design constraints to be aware of:

 * The ``run`` method *must be asynchronous* (using Python's asyncio), and correctly ``await`` whenever it does a blocking operation.
+* ``run`` must ``yield`` its TriggerEvents, not return them.
+If it returns before yielding at least once event, Airflow will consider this an error and fail any Task Instances waiting on it.
+If it throws an exception, Airflow will also fail any dependent task instances.
-* It *must be able to run in parallel* with other copies of itself, both from multiple tasks depending on the same kind of Trigger as well as high-availability scenarios.
+* A Trigger *must be able to run in parallel* with other copies of itself, both from multiple tasks depending on the same kind of Trigger as well as high-availability scenarios.
-* When events are emitted, they *must* contain a payload that can be used to deduplicate events if the trigger is being run in multiple places.
+* When events are emitted, they *must* contain a payload that can be used to deduplicate events if the trigger is being run in multiple places or multiple times.
 * A trigger may be suddenly removed from one process and started on a new one (if partitions are being changed, or a deployment is happening).
 You may provide an optional ``cleanup`` method that gets called when this happens.

 Here's the structure of a basic Trigger::